-

 Why analyze specific heat?

-Specific heat analysis allows:
+Specific heat analysis allows us to:

-- Optimize thermal transformation parameters (heating, drying, cooking, etc.)
+• Optimize thermal transformation parameters (heating, drying, cooking, etc.)

-- Control the thermal stability of a product or formulation
+• Controlling the thermal stability of a product or formulation

-- Evaluate the thermal inertia of materials in a given system
+• Evaluate the thermal inertia of materials in a given system

-- Compare different batches or formulations in terms of calorific value
+• Compare different batches or formulations in terms of calorific value

-This parameter is often used in conjunction with other thermal properties such as thermal conductivity, thermal diffusivity or transition enthalpy.
+This parameter is often used in conjunction with other thermal properties such as thermal conductivity, thermal diffusivity, or transition enthalpy.

-Analysis methods: DSC and calorimetry
+Analytical methods: DSC and calorimetry

-These analyses are conducted under a controlled atmosphere (air, nitrogen, helium) according to recognized standards, such as ISO 11357, ASTM E1269 or DIN 51007, in order to ensure the reproducibility and comparability of the results.
+These analyses are conducted under controlled atmosphere (air, nitrogen, helium) according to recognized standards, such as ISO 11357, ASTM E1269 or DIN 51007, in order to ensure the reproducibility and comparability of the results.

 Affected matrices

-Specific heat analysis applies to a wide variety of materials, whether solid, liquid or pasty:
+Specific heat analysis applies to a wide variety of materials, whether solid, liquid, or pasty:

-- Thermoplastic and thermosetting polymers
+• Thermoplastic and thermosetting polymers

-- Composites and insulating foams
+• Composites and insulating foams

-- Food products (butters, flours, purees, etc.)
+• Food products (butter, flour, purees, etc.)

-- Cosmetics, emulsions, gels
+• Cosmetics, emulsions, gels

-- Industrial and pharmaceutical powders
+• Industrial and pharmaceutical powders

 Industrial applications